Take a Boat, Bus, Bike or Barge

 Slip into your kayak and take to the waters for a more adventurous route to South Park.
 Moor your craft at the Duwamish Waterway Park waterfront and hand-carry boat launch.

-South Park Bridge under construction
+South Park Bridge Is Open

 If you are biking from South Park: